Paternity Leave Bereavement Act

 Updates

 Originally, the Bill proposed that bereaved fathers or other working partners receive immediate access to Shared Parental Leave (SPL) and pay from the first day of employment, i.e. leave and pay would be “day-one” rights.
 This was to eliminate the current requirements of 26 weeks of employment and three months’ notice.
 The Bill was aimed at providing immediate support to fathers or partners who lose the child’s mother during or shortly after childbirth, ensuring they are not disadvantaged by the existing continuous employment criteria.
-We published an article on the Bill last month which can be found here.
-On 20 March 2024, the Shared Parental Leave and Pay (Bereavement) Bill was substantially amended at the committee stage and even renamed to the Paternity Leave Bereavement Bill.
+On 20 March 2024, the Shared Parental Leave and Pay (Bereavement) Bill was substantially amended and renamed to the Paternity Leave Bereavement Bill.

 What Rights Do Qualifying Employees Benefit From?

-• Scrap the minimum service requirement for bereaved partners in cases where the mother of a newborn child has died.
-Bereaved parents of adopted children and children born through a surrogacy arrangement will also be covered.
+- Scraps the minimum service requirement for bereaved partners in cases where the mother of a newborn child has died.
+Bereaved parents of adopted children and children born through a surrogacy arrangement are also be covered.
 This means that paternity leave will become a ‘day one’ right for bereaved partners.

-• Allow for regulations which permit a bereaved partner to take ‘keeping-in-touch days’ – commonly known as KIT days – without bringing their period of leave to an end.
-The Act has also kept open the possibility for regulations regarding the potential redundancy of a bereaved employee after they return to work.
+- Allow a bereaved partner to take ‘keeping-in-touch days’ – commonly known as KIT days – without bringing their period of leave to an end.

 The law on statutory paternity leave and pay changed on 6 April 2024 as a result of the Paternity Leave (Amendment) Regulations 2024 coming into effect earlier in March 2024.